Product/January 23, 2023

 4. I also listed the things I do not want under "List what you don't want" so that Pebblely will be less likely to generate images with them.

 I have included the descriptions below.
-Feel free to give them a try and share your results in our Slack!
+Feel free to give them a try and let me know what you got!
 You will definitely get different results from me but that is what makes this creative—and fun.

 1. Paco Rabanne Phantom